marklogic/mlxprs/README.md

 }
 ```

-VS Code is syntax-aware of what information should go into `launch.json`, so take advantage of autocomplete and hover hints as you edit.
+VS Code is syntax-aware of what information should go into `launch.json`, so take advantage of auto-complete and hover hints as you edit.

 ### Launch